Swami Vivekananda: Vedanta and yoga

+Western esotericism

+Via his affiliations with Keshub Chandra Sen's Nava Vidhan, the Freemasonry lodge, the Sadharan Brahmo Samaj, and Sen's Band of Hope, Vivekananda became acquainted with Western esotericism.
+His knowledge of Western esotericism aided his success in Western esoteric circles, beginning with his speech in 1893 at the Parliament of Religions.
+He adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his Western audiences, particularly those familiar with Western esoteric traditions and movements such as Transcendentalism and New Thought.

-Vivekananda popularized the notion of involution, a term which Vivekananda probably took from western Theosophists, notably Helena Blavatsky, in addition to Darwin's notion of evolution, and possibly referring to the Samkhya term sātkarya.
-Theosophic ideas on involution has "much in common" with "theories of the descent of God in Gnosticism, Kabbalah, and other esoteric schools."
-According to Meera Nanda, "Vivekananda uses the word involution exactly how it appears in Theosophy: the descent, or the involvement, of divine cosnciousness into matter."
-With spirit, Vivekananda refers to prana or purusha, derived ("with some original twists") from Samkhya and classical yoga as presented by Patanjali in the Yoga sutras.
+Vivekananda's notion of involution was probably influenced by western Theosophists, Darwin's notion of evolution, and possibly also the Samkhya term sātkarya.
+According to Meera Nanda, "Vivekananda uses the word involution exactly how it appears in Theosophy: the descent, or the involvement, of divine consciousness into matter."
+Theosophic ideas on involution have "much in common" with "theories of the descent of God in Gnosticism, Kabbalah, and other esoteric schools".
+With spirit, Vivekananda refers to prana or purusha, derived from Samkhya and classical yoga as presented by Patanjali in the Yoga Sutras.

+Moral and social philosophy

 Vivekananda linked morality with control of the mind, seeing truth, purity and unselfishness as traits which strengthened it.
 He advised his followers to be holy, unselfish and to have shraddhā (faith).
 Vivekananda supported brahmacharya, believing it the source of his physical and mental stamina and eloquence.

-Vivekananda's acquaintance with Western esotericism made him very successful in Western esoteric circles, beginning with his speech in 1893 at the Parliament of Religions.
-Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his Western audiences, who were especially attracted by and familiar with Western esoteric traditions and movements like Transcendentalism and New thought.
-An important element in his adaptation of Hindu religiosity was the introduction of his four yoga's model, which includes Raja yoga, his interpretation of Patanjali's Yoga sutras, which offered a practical means to realize the divine force within which is central to modern Western esotericism.
-In 1896, his book Raja Yoga was published, which became an instant success and was highly influential in the Western understanding of yoga.

 Nationalism was a prominent theme in Vivekananda's thought.
 He believed that a country's future depends on its people, and his teachings focused on human development.
 He wanted "to set in motion a machinery which will bring noblest ideas to the doorstep of even the poorest and the meanest".

 Influence and legacy

+Swami Vivekananda was one of the most influential philosophers and social reformers in his contemporary India.
+He is considered to be the most successful and influential missionary of Vedanta to the Western world.

 Neo-Vedanta

-Vivekananda was one of the main representatives of Neo-Vedanta, a modern interpretation of selected aspects of Hinduism in line with western esoteric traditions, especially Transcendentalism, New Thought and Theosophy.
-His reinterpretation was, and is, very successful, creating a new understanding and appreciation of Hinduism within and outside India, and was the principal reason for the enthusiastic reception of yoga, Transcendental Meditation and other forms of Indian spiritual self-improvement in the West.
-Agehananda Bharati explained, "...modern Hindus derive their knowledge of Hinduism from Vivekananda, directly or indirectly".
+Vivekananda is considered to be a representative of Neo-Vedanta – a modern interpretation of certain aspects of Hinduism that are thought to be compatible with western esoteric traditions, such as Transcendentalism, New Thought and Theosophy.
+His reinterpretation created a new understanding and appreciation of Hinduism inside and outside India, and paved the way for the enthusiastic reception of other forms of Indian spiritual self-improvement in the West, such as yoga and Transcendental Meditation.
+According to Agehananda Bharati: "...modern Hindus derive their knowledge of Hinduism from Vivekananda, directly or indirectly".
 Vivekananda espoused the idea that all sects within Hinduism (and all religions) are different paths to the same goal.
-However, this view has been criticised as an oversimplification of Hinduism.